hisubram/mobilefoundation/visualize_insights_on_console.md

 The Mobile Analytics Console can be run in two modes:
   - **Demo Mode ON** which is purely for demonstration purposes showing the different analytics views (charts and tables) using simulated data feeds.
   - **Demo Mode OFF** which shows the various analytics views based on realtime data feeds coming from your applications [instrumented for Mobile Analytics](/docs/services/mobilefoundation?topic=mobilefoundation-instrument_your_app#instrument_your_app).

 All analytics views can be pruned by applying filters around *application name*, *version*, *device OS* and *time period* thus allowing you to obtain insights from different perspectives.

 To visualize insights for your application ensure that:
   - Your application is appropriately instrumented to capture and send the relevant analytics data to Mobile Analytics service.
   - You have turned OFF the Demo mode in the Analytics console
-  - You apply the right fiters.
+  - You apply the right filters.
 For example, ensure you select a time period when your application has been deployed in the field and is active with users.

 The Mobile Analytics console provides different types of analysis of your mobile application usage and performance as categorized in the left navigation pane of the Analytics console.
 The following sections detail the different analytics views:

 ## Users
 {: #reports_visualized_users}
-This view helps you get insigts into 'User Onboarding Patterns' such as the number of active users who have used the app within a specified date range and a comparison of the number of new users versus existing users returning to use your app.
+This view helps you get insights into 'User Onboarding Patterns' such as the number of active users who have used the app within a specified date range and a comparison of the number of new users versus existing users returning to use your app.
 The charts in this view can be filtered on *app name*, *operating system* or *operating system version*.

 ## Sessions